Ed-Fi-Alliance/Ed-Fi-Standard/README.md

-This repository is no longer maintained by the Ed-Fi Alliance.
+This repository is no longer maintained.

 The Ed-Fi Data Standard is now hosted in the Ed-Fi-Alliance-OSS [Ed-Fi-Standard](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-Standard) repository.